OffShoot Helper

 Select

 A Workspace is a JSON file that specifies how to set up OffShoot.
-For each JSON file in the Workspaces folder, a separate menu item is created.
+A separate menu item is created for each JSON file in the Workspaces folder.

 Workspace actions